logo

 A simple strategy for lowering peak energy use

-Energy is dirtier during peak times because electrical grids rely on peaker power plants to augment electricity generation when demand outstrips regular production.
-These plants often burn dirtier fuel, like coal, and are more polluting than baseline power plants and, especially, renewable energy sources.
-Marginal emissions in the United States went up over the prior ten years, which makes lowering peak energy usage integral to reducing overall carbon emissions, according to a 2022 study.
+Energy is dirtier during peak times because electrical grids rely on peaker power plants to augment electricity generation when demand outstrips regular production, and peaker plants are often more polluting than other power plants due to less effective emissions control mechanisms.
+Marginal emissions in the United States went up over the prior ten years, which makes lowering energy usage integral to reducing overall carbon emissions, according to a 2022 study.

 “If you, for example, have a Nest thermostat in the United States or you drive a Toyota electric vehicle or use a Windows machine, all those devices now use our data to — instead of just using electricity at any old time — look first at how clean or dirty electricity is right now and try to use it more when it will cause less harm to the environment,” Gavin McCormick, executive director and co-founder of WattTime, told TriplePundit.
 “That's about 900 million devices worldwide now that are automatically using energy at cleaner times.”